66% of the top 10,000 Amazon sellers use Fulfillment by Amazon.

 Several other key factors, which are captured in the benefits of FBA, also play a role in winning the buy box.

-Nonetheless, having a look at how Amazon’s A9 algorithm works, can help you hack Amazon’s SEO, and thus increasing your product visibility.
+Nonetheless, having a look at how Amazon SEO works, can help you achieve more in the algorithm, and thus increasing your product visibility.

 Now let us look at…